 - IUB Center for Innovative Teaching and Learning's guide to creating accessible classrooms

 - IUB Accessible Educational Services (AES) Faculty Handbook

 - IUPUI Accessible Educational Services (AES) Instructor Resources

 These can serve as a valuable resource if you have questions about delivering accommodations to students in your classroom.

 The following resources from UITS provide guidance on creating accessible course materials:

 ADA Awareness training introduces you to the teams that help you develop an accessible course and inform you of some of your responsibilities as the instructor.

-ADA Awareness Training is highly recommended for all faculty and instructors.
+ADA Awareness training is highly recommended for all faculty and instructors.
 The ADA Awareness course is available for self-enrollment through IU Expand.
-Anyone at Indiana University developing and/or teaching an online course is encouraged to take the Teaching Online Series and Online Course Development Basics.
+Anyone at Indiana University developing and/or teaching an online course is encouraged to take Online Course Development Basics.